Abhigyan001/Abhigyan001/README.md

 <br /><br />
 I'm a Full-Stack graduate from Microverse and have joined Catprint as a Frontend Developer.
 Besides programming, I like to read fiction novels and play simulation games.

-**What I have been upto recently:**
+**What I have been up to recently:**

-- 👨🏽‍💻 I’m currently working as a Ruby on Rails Developer at Catprint; visit my [portfolio](https://abhigyanmahanta.netlify.app/) to check out my other projects;
+- 👨🏽‍💻 I’m currently working as a Frontend Developer at Catprint; visit my [portfolio](https://abhigyan.us.to/) to check out my other projects;
 - 🌱 I also blog about affiliate programs plus tips to become a successful affiliate.
 Check out my blog [here](https://blogsepaise.com/);

 <h3>Things I code with</h3>